COURSE OVERVIEW

 • Is recognised by the Royal New Zealand College of General Practitioners (RNZCGP).

 • Is a self-submitted activity in Dubai.
-The number of CPD points must be stated on the certificate.
+The number of CPD hours must be stated on the certificate.
 Please contact PLD@dhcr.gov.ae for more information.

 • Is a self-submitted activity in the UK.
 CPD events overseas, applicable to a doctor’s scope of practice, may be submitted for revalidation.
 Please confirm with your Responsible Officer.

 • Is a self-submitted activity in Canada through the College of Family Physicians of Canada.
-Category 1 points are reported as certified and Category 2 points are reported as non-certified.
 Contact mainprocredits@cfpc.ca for more information.

 • Meets World Federation of Medical Education standards.